Faraday cages are enclosures that shield against the entry or escape of electromagnetic fields.

 The protective metal compartment of a car or airplane acts as a Faraday cage to protect its passengers from external electric charges such as lightning.

-In the lab, Faraday cages can be incredibly useful to reduce noise (particularly power line noise, which exists everywhere).
+In the lab, Faraday cages can be incredibly useful in reducing noise (particularly power line noise, which exists everywhere).

 14. What can penetrate a Faraday cage?